michaelfaulk/lintlifter/src/content/homepage/-index.md

   - title: "Protect Your Health and Home Today"
     image: "/images/fire-department-logo.png"
-    content: "LintLifter will imporove your comfort, health and safety."
+    content: "LintLifter will improve your comfort, health and safety."
     bulletpoints:
       - "LintLifter has partnered with many fire departments in Southeast Michigan"
       - "Flexible scheduling"